remla25-team22/operation/README.md

 - Successfully implemented and validated all provisioning tasks through step 19 of the assignment.
 ---

+### Assignment 3

+- Setup helm
+- Setup monitoring
+- Setup Grafana

+Unfortunately, we were unable to tie everything together as of yet (we experienced a lot of issues with the setup of assignment 2). to get a preview of the app, run `docker compose up` and navigate to localhost:8080/index.html, to access grafana, navigate to localhost:3000

 ##  Activity Log

 See [ACTIVITY.md](./ACTIVITY.md) for individual contributions, PR links, and approvals.